SuperOfficeDocs/superoffice-docs/docs/onsite/install/database/dbsetup-exe.md

 ![Consistency checks available][img2]

-When you press \[Start\] you will be presented with a choice of checks to run, and estimates of the size of each check.
+When you press **Start** you will be presented with a choice of checks to run, and estimates of the size of each check.

 Here you may run and fix problems found in the database:

-* Clean phone numbers - will remove wrong values stored in the database, like InterAreaPrefix (0), DialInCode (like +47) and so on
+* Clean phone numbers - will remove wrong values stored in the database, like InterAreaPrefix (0), DialInCode (like +47), and so on
 * Reset all external user licenses
 * Module License Hashes
 * Update Phone's SearchPhone field
 * ActiveInterests count on Contact and Person.
-* ActiveLinks on Appointment, Sale and Document.
+* ActiveLinks on Appointment, Sale, and Document.
 * VisibleFor on Appointment, Sale, Selection
-* ContactId vs PersonId on Appointment - when the Contact\_id on the appointment refers to a different contact than the person you will get the "jumping activity syndrome" where clicking the activity archive automatically refers you to another company card.
+* ContactId vs PersonId on Appointment - when the Contact_id on the appointment refers to a different contact than the person you will get the "jumping activity syndrome" where clicking the activity archive automatically refers you to another company card.
 Running this option will fix this problem.
-* Many/many relation on Assoc\_id - UserGroup and Associate\_id - role\_id
+* Many/many relation on Assoc_id - UserGroup and Associate_id - role_id
-* Many/many relation on Associate\_id - role\_id
+* Many/many relation on Associate_id - role_id
-* Person: Update persons rank pr contact\_id - import will not calculate rank correctly so this will fix it.
+* Person: Update persons rank pr contact_id - import will not calculate rank correctly so this will fix it.
-* Projectmember: rank (per person\_id)
+* Projectmember: rank (per person_id)
 * StatusDef: Rank
-* DiaryView: Rank (per assoc\_id)
+* DiaryView: Rank (per assoc_id)
-* DiaryViewRow: Rank (per assoc\_id)
+* DiaryViewRow: Rank (per assoc_id)
 * Rank: MDO List Tables
 * Sale: ContactId vs PersonId
 * SelectionMember: ContactId vs PersonId